baasvancodeza/iris-table-audit/README.md

 ```

 ## Using the Demo

 - Clone the repo
 - Import the includes and classes and compile
+  - csoftsc.PersistentAudit first
+  - csoftsc.Demo second
 - Open a terminal
-  - Change to the namespace where you have installed the package and imported the Demo srouce
+  - Change to the namespace where you have imported the package and imported the Demo srouce
   - Run the following
     ``Do ##class(csoftsc.Demo.RunDemo).Run()``

 # Package Structure

 | Path | Purpose |
 | --- | --- |
 | /src/csoftsc/PersistentAudit | Source to use and include in your deployment |